 2. WAYS TO USE

-Word walls look great and all, but ultimately, they should be used if you are going to devote wall space to them.
-This means that students need to be aware of its existence and its usefulness.
-To do this, I incentivize using academic language by giving classroom dollars to students who use the vocabulary correctly when answering a question or explaining an answer.
+To do this, incentive using vocabulary terms from the word wall by rewarding students who use the vocabulary correctly when answering a question or explaining an answer.
 When students are about to begin practicing a new skill, I ask students to point to the word that will help them if I am unavailable.
-During mad minute exercises, I include vocabulary that they can provide a definition with one word (example: product=multiply).
-If they don’t know it, they can take an extra second to look up at the word wall.

 Flyswatter Game